vini2003/Buffer/README.md

 # Buffer

-`\dev\null` but not really, built to be compatible, inspired by networking hatred.
+`/dev/null` but not really, built to be compatible, inspired by networking hatred.